Joaquín Parra (footballer): Club career

-Subsequently, Parra transferred to Atlético Madrid, where, after a first year in which he played 33 games and scored five goals, he featured sparingly, which also occurred the following two seasons, now with Real Madrid (only 20 competitive appearances).
+Parra transferred to Atlético Madrid subsequently, where after a first year where he made 33 appearances and scored five goals for a third-place finish, he featured sparingly, which also occurred the following two seasons with Real Madrid (only 20 competitive games).

-After an unsuccessful trial in Hungary with Budapest Honvéd FC, Parra signed with Écija Balompié in 1992, after which he retired.
+After an unsuccessful trial in Hungary with Budapest Honvéd FC, Parra signed for Écija Balompié in 1992, after which he retired.
 In the 2000s he took up coaching, with Betis' C and B teams as well as Coria CF, subsequently working in directorial capacities for the former club.

 In October 2006, Parra joined Andalusia's coaching staff, led by José Enrique Díaz.